-2. The best basketball in the world live
+2. The world's best basketball live

 If you want to read a little more about the experience, understand what you will find there or find out why it is one of the top experiences you can live in New York, let me convince you in my article on How to Buy Tickets for an NBA Game in New York.

-Get to know the mythical Madison Square Garden
+Meet the legendary Madison Square Garden

-Do not miss the Brooklyn Nets stadium
+Don't miss the Brooklyn Nets stadium

 3. Enjoy a Broadway show

 New York is a city entirely dedicated to entertainment.
-It is no coincidence that Broadway musicals and theatrical performances are world famous and a lure for visitors, so if you want to enjoy a truly unique experience I recommend that you buy your tickets in advance and give a special touch to your visit to New York.
+It is no coincidence that Broadway musicals and theatrical performances are world famous and a lure for visitors, so if you want to enjoy a truly unique experience I recommend you to buy your tickets in advance and give a special touch to your visit to New York.

 Other Broadway musicals

-- The Cats Musical
+- The Musical of Cats